lcpp-org/RustBCA/README.md

 # rustBCA

-A TRIDYN-like Binary Collision Approximation (BCA) code for ion-solid interactions, written in Rust!
+A Binary Collision Approximation (BCA) code for ion-solid interactions, written in Rust!

 # Installation